Seamonsters-2605/CompetitionBot2018/README.md

 - `seamonsters/`: The work-in-progress seamonsters library code.
     - `seamonsters/utilityBots/`: Very basic robot implementations for testing things.
 These must be subclassed with a bit of extra code to be used.
+    - `seamonsters/wpilib_sim/`: Robot simulation (work in progress), with rudimentary support for connecting to Blender physics simulation.
+If you import seamonsters.wpilib_sim.simulate, your robot will magically support simulation.
+To start in simulation mode, type `python3 robot.py wpilib_sim`, followed by:
+        - Nothing: run robotInit and stop
+        - `d`: Disabled mode
+        - `a`: Autonomous mode
+        - `t`: Teleop mode
+        - `s`: Test mode
 - `GRIP/`: GRIP files used in competition for image recognition.
 - `Shooter/`: Code for the flywheels, intake motor, and "ShootController", which allows control of both.
 - `tests/`: Created and used by pyfrc for tests.
-- `Vision.py`: Simple code that gets the center of the target from GRIP
+- `Vision.py`: Simple code that gets the center of the target from GRIP (when it works).
-- `robot.py`: The final robot
+- `robot.py`: The final robot, used in the 2016 competition and updated slightly since then.
-- `testBot.py`: Robot that is modified for testing various things
+- `testBot.py`: Robot that is modified for testing various things.
-- `holoBot.py`: Simple bot used for testing holonomic drives
+- `holoBot.py`: Simple bot used for testing holonomic drives.
-- `swerveBot.py`: Simple bot used for testing swerve drives
+- `swerveBot.py`: Simple bot used for testing swerve drives.
+- `bTest.py`: Very simple bot that spins a single motor - used for testing Blender simulation.
 - `deploy.bat` and `deploy.sh`: Windows and *nix versions of scripts for deploying code to robot.
 - `test.bat` and `test.sh`: Scripts for testing robot code without needing an